 What Are the Signs of a Mouse Infestation?

-When determining if you are dealing with a mouse infestation, there are several telltale signs to look out for.
-Some of the most common signs include seeing rodent droppings around the house, footprints and tracks, gnaw marks, and noise coming from inside the walls.
+Some of the most common signs of a mouse infestation include seeing rodent droppings around the house, footprints and tracks, gnaw marks, and noise coming from inside the walls.
 If you notice any of these signs of a possible mouse infestation, be sure to contact a pest control professional promptly.

 Are There Smells That Attract Mice?

-There are certain scents that mice are drawn to, with some of the most popular being chocolate, meat, peanut butter, and fruits and berries.
-Because of this, it is crucial that you properly seal and store any food in your kitchen and pantry to avoid attracting any unwanted visitors.
+Mice are attracted to chocolate, meat, peanut butter, and fruits and berries.
+It is crucial that you properly seal and store any food in your kitchen and pantry to avoid attracting any unwanted visitors.